nvaklinov/nvaklinov/README.md

 ## 🏗️ My Projects

 - Daap on Etherium blockchain with Solidity and Python
-- Scalable backend with python and kafka
+- Scalable backend with Python and Kafka
 - Flask application with OAUTH
 - FastAPI and microservices
 - Real-Time analytics with Kafka and Python